 Bench work, including useful models in the construction of which the correct use and proper care of the common woodworking tools can be profitably taught; the reading of working drawings, blue prints, and sketches; and the use of stains and other finishes.

-Three periods, with two of practice, per week for one term.
+Five periods per week for one term.